-But here’s the thing: even the glitziest of sales and the lowest of prices can’t compensate for a subpar shopping experience.
+But here’s the thing: even the glitziest sales and lowest prices can’t compensate for a subpar shopping experience.
 If you really want visitors to convert, you need to deliver an experience that gives them everything they need to become a customer.

-Quality product photography is super important when it comes to building consumer confidence and boosting conversions — particularly for things like clothing, electronics, and home goods.
-If your product images are low-resolution or poorly lit, consider hiring a professional photographer or brushing up on your DIY photography skills and reshooting them yourself.
+Quality product photography is super important when it comes to building consumer confidence and boosting conversions, particularly for things like clothing, electronics, and home goods.
+If your product images are low-resolution or poorly lit, consider hiring a professional photographer or brushing up on your DIY photography skills and shooting them yourself.

 Want a super-fast fix that doesn’t involve a camera?
 Bonanza Background Burner removes busy, unsightly backgrounds and replaces them with a clean, white backdrop to make your products pop.

-Video is hugely popular and has fantastic sharing potential, yet it’s only just catching on in ecommerce.
-According to Google, 25% of mobile shoppers in the US use YouTube videos to help them to decide what to buy, and that’s only going to increase in the weeks and months ahead.
+Video is becoming a huge part of driving ecommerce sales.
+According to Google, 25% of mobile shoppers in the US use YouTube videos to help them to decide what to buy.

-Instead of trying to shoot videos for every single product in your catalog — mucho dinero — take a page from Everlane’s book and create some short-and-sweet clips for your top sellers.
-Or get ahead of the curve with Inviid, an app that lets you take any video you host on YouTube and tag your store’s products within it.
+Instead of trying to shoot videos for every single product in your catalog—mucho dinero—take a page from Everlane’s book and create some short-and-sweet clips for your top sellers.

 Add a wishlist or “save for later” button.

-This is a great way of gathering email addresses for remarketing purposes, and it’s handy for customers who want to remember products that they might be interested in purchasing later.
+This is a great way of gathering email addresses for remarketing purposes.
+It’s also handy for customers who want to remember products they might be interested in purchasing later.

 Apps like Wishlist Plus let you quickly and seamlessly add wishlist functionality to your Shopify store, giving you insight into frequently-wishlisted items.
 You can even share lists with family and friends on social media, boosting your sales chances and acting as word-of-mouth advertising for your store.